paynl/whmcs-plugin/README.md

 </p>
 <h1 align="center">PAY.
 WHMCS plugin</h1>

+<h1 align="left">Notice</h1>
+This module is no longer maintained.
+You are free to use it.
+However, we have stopped development and will no longer offer support.

 # Description

 This plugin enables you to add PAY Payment methods for your WHMCS.
 Go to <a href="https://www.pay.nl">PAY</a> for an overview of all our features and services.
 You can also visit